MeghaJJadhav/ThreatTorch/README.md

 Frontend (WebApp):

-HTML, CSS, JavaScript (for the GUI).
+HTML, CSS, JavaScript (for the GUI) and flask for data handling.

-Project Workflow
+Project key highlights
 1) Dataset & Preprocessing

-Loaded the IDS dataset into a pandas DataFrame.
+Loaded the IDS dataset into a DataFrame.

 Cleaned missing or inconsistent values.

 Applied feature encoding and scaling where required.

-Handled class imbalance (more benign traffic vs. fewer attacks).
+Identified class imbalance (more benign traffic vs. fewer attacks).

+using 'ipaddress' library broke down the variables containing ip addresses into manageable and low cardinality columns.

-2️) Exploratory Data Analysis (EDA)
+2) Exploratory Data Analysis (EDA)

 EDA was a crucial step in understanding network traffic patterns: